Image: Tandi Palmer Williams from Patternmakers. Credit Chloe van Dorp, Simon Hughes Media.

 How might this be useful to you?

-What to prepare:
+What to prepare

 • Any challenges you’re facing

-• Questions about data, research or evaluation.
+• Questions about data, research or evaluation

-• Templates for further thinking about research or evaluation design
+• Templates to support further thinking

 For more information or to access the full Who We Are report, click here.